florinbighiu/El-proyecte-grande/README.md

 - Register/Login - spring security
 - Send Email - you can contact us through our contact form
 - Admin Panel - you can add products if you have the admin role
-- Add Product - setting all the necessary details depending on the product you add
+- Shopping cart - you can add products to cart to save them for later
-- Search Bar - you can filter the products by writing the country or product type in the search bar
+- Search Bar
-- Filter products
+- Category filter

 ## Tech